mug-n-ai/AstrOmakase/README.md

-### AstrOmakub
+### AstrOmakase

 <img src="content/icon.png" alt="content/icon.png" width="200"/>

 ![Ubuntu OS](https://img.shields.io/badge/Ubuntu%20OS-24.04-green?style=flat&logo=ubuntu)
 ![Version](https://img.shields.io/badge/Version-1.1.0-blue?style=flat)

-**AstrOmakub** is a research and astronomy-oriented version optimized for the [Omakub project](https://github.com/basecamp/omakub), designed for astronomers and astrophysicists.
+**AstrOmakase** is a research and astronomy-oriented version optimized for the [Omakub project](https://github.com/basecamp/omakub), designed for astronomers and astrophysicists.
 The project enhances the original Omakub setup with additional tools and configurations relevant to astronomy.

-Similar to Omakub, the name AstrOmakub is derived from "astronomy" and the Japanese word "omakase," which means "I'll leave it up to you."
+Similar to Omakub, the name AstrOmakase is derived from "astronomy" and the Japanese word "omakase," which means "I'll leave it up to you."
 In Japanese cuisine, omakase is a style of dining where the chef selects and prepares the meal, offering a curated and customized experience.
-Similarly, AstrOmakub provides a tailored setup optimized for astronomy research, allowing users to focus on their work without worrying about configuring each tool individually.
+Similarly, AstrOmakase provides a tailored setup optimized for astronomy research, allowing users to focus on their work without worrying about configuring each tool individually.

 ### Relation with Omakub

-AstrOmakub is based on Omakub and can function with or without a prior installation of Omakub.
-However, for the best experience, it is recommended to install Omakub before proceeding with the installation of AstrOmakub.
+AstrOmakase is based on Omakub and can function with or without a prior installation of Omakub.
+However, for the best experience, it is recommended to install Omakub before proceeding with the installation of AstrOmakase.

 ### Included Tools

-Here is a list of tools included in AstrOmakub that are added to the standard Omakub setup:
+Here is a list of tools included in AstrOmakase that are added to the standard Omakub setup:

 #### General Tools